 Just as there is a time to save there is also a time to spend.
 Set realistic saving goals and spending limits for your teen.
 Let them see that saving their money gives them to freedom to purchase what they really want e.g. a laptop, some new clothes, or Christmas gifts for family and friends.

 Teach teens to live within their means, and that their income should not be their targeted spend.
-Cash birthday gifts can be regarded as the equivalent of a work bonus later in life.
-Not dependable regular income, but a welcome addition to the rainy day fund, or to put towards a larger investment purchase.
+Cash gifts for birthday or Christmas can be regarded as the equivalent of a work bonus later in life – not dependable regular income, but a welcome addition to the rainy day fund, or to put towards a larger investment purchase.

 The issue of card fraud and identity theft amongst adults is widespread, but teenagers are even more at risk, as they simply do not have the experience to shop freely and unsupervised online.

 We all live on different incomes and budgets.
 Ensure your teen creates a positive attitude to and relationship with money.
 What you have does not define you, how you manage what you have may do.
-Teach your teen to take pride in their ability to manage on a limited budget, look for bargains in sales, or cheaper alternatives, or simply saying no, that particular expenditure is not justified.
+Teach your teen to take pride in their ability to manage on a limited budget, look for bargains in sales, or cheaper alternatives, or simply saying no when a particular expenditure is not justified.

 If your resources allow, you can incentivise the savings habit by matching their savings at the end of each month or quarter.
-This can really encourage savers as they start out as they can see their savings grow more quickly and reach their targets more easily.
+This can really encourage savers as they can see their savings grow more quickly and reach their targets more easily.

 Nothing will teach your teen about the value of money more that if they have to earn it themselves.
-It can sometimes be hard to find a job but encourage your teens to think outside the box and perhaps generate their own income.
-Do neighbours need gardens tidied, or their pets cared for, or are their opportunities for babysitting?
+If they are finding it hard to get an after-school or summer job, encourage your teens to think outside the box and perhaps generate their own income.
+Do neighbours need gardens tidied, or their pets cared for, or are there opportunities for babysitting?
 If your teen is creative perhaps they can take a market stall selling their creations?

 Teach your teen that value rarely lies in a price tag, true value lies in thoughtfulness and the time you give to a person or project.